Romea/romea_core_path_matching/README.md

-# Romea Core Path Matching Library
+# romea_core_path_matching

-This library provides two implementations of path matching algorithms:
+This project is a  C++ library that provides two implementations of path matching algorithms:

 1. **"Static" Path Matching**: This implementation is used to follow a predefined, static trajectory.
 It is ideal for trajectory tracking tasks.
 2. **"On the fly" Path Matching**: This implementation builds the path dynamically by considering the successive positions of a leading robot.
 It is designed for robot following and platooning purposes.